Cynthia Scott: Background

 Cynthia Scott was born and raised in Winnipeg, Manitoba.
-She grew up in a self-described working-class family that fostered her creativity growing up.
-She studied English Literature and Philosophy at the University of Manitoba, graduating with a B.A. in 1959, at the age of 19.
+She studied English Literature and Philosophy at the University of Manitoba, graduating with a B.A. in 1959.

 Early career in media

 After graduation, Scott worked at the Manitoba Theatre Centre as a second assistant director before moving to London, England where she worked as a researcher for Patrick Wilson and Douglas Leiterman on This Hour Has Seven Days.
 In 1965, she returned to Canada and began working as a public affairs producer for the Canadian Broadcasting Corporation television program Take 30, where she stayed for nearly a decade.
 Scott insists that her intrigue in film started at a very young age.
 Despite her interest in filmmaking, Scott explains that she originally believed that director work was solely for men and that directing positions were unattainable for women.
 In her interview with Sarah Kernochan Scott gives credit to her job as an assistant to a producer at the Manitoba Theatre Centre for showing her that women could also do this work.
 After working in television Scott learned that she wished to pursue filmmaking.
 Scott has stated that her filmmaking career began in documentaries then later on in her career her interest shifted to drama.
 Scott claims that she gained the ability to produce films without experiencing gender discrimination by creating a name for herself after winning an Oscar award or her documentary Flamenco at 5:15.
-In an interview with fellow filmmaker Sarah Kernochan Scott insists that there were other filmmakers who had ideas around casting a film with only female actors however, she was the first woman filmmaker to come forward with the idea.